harnitsignalfx/apmworkshop/apm/python-manual/README.md

 #### Step #1 Modify the python-requests.py file and add manual instrumentation

 1. Press `Ctrl+C` to shutdown the python client requests application
+2. Navigate to `~/apmworkshop/apm/python-manual` and open `python-requests.py` for editing using vim or your favorite editor
-2. Add the following lines (in green) and remember to adjust the indentation!
+3. Add the following lines (in green) and remember to adjust the indentation!
 Also, don't put in the `+` sign in your code)

 ```diff
 import requests